Incoherence in Goal-Conditioned Autoregressive Models: DISCUSSION

-\textbf{Limitations and future work} We did not conduct any experiments apart from toy environments implemented in the \href{https://github.com/jkarwowski/Incoherence-paper}{code appendix}, and instead relied only on the already established experimental results from the prior work.
-Synthetic data experiments with Decision Transformers are a natural next step; by training a model on a game such as chess and controlling the training dataset, it should be possible to verify to what extent do models such as DTs suffer from incoherence, as answers to Questions \emph{(1)} and \emph{(2)} can be computed exactly.
+\paragraph{Incoherence as a diagnostic metric} Incoherence, as a metric of the mismatch between the policy's own Q function and its behavior, could be used as an additional diagnostic for monitoring RL training progress.
+To test this, we ran an experiment to measure the correlation between return and incoherence.
+We note that a priori, a policy can be coherent but not optimal and vice versa, but we expect the increase of coherence to lead to better performance on average.
+Reusing the same dataset of 140 MDPs, starting from uniformly random policy, we applied the operator $\GG$ 4 times.
+Each iteration, we computed the expected return $J$ and incoherence $\kappa_\delta$, setting $\delta=1$.
+The average correlation between $J$ and negative-$\kappa$ for each experiment (then averaged across experiments) was $0.978$.
+On all trajectories flattened, the average correlation remained high at $0.863$, providing some evidence for its validity. \paragraph{Limitations and future work} We have only conducted experiments in small tabular MDP environments, and relied on the already established experimental results from the prior work.
+Synthetic data experiments with Decision Transformers or other sequence models are a natural next step; by training a model on a game such as chess and controlling the training dataset, it should be possible to verify to what extent do models such as DTs suffer from incoherence, as answers to Questions \emph{(1)} and \emph{(2)} can be computed exactly.
 On the theory side, extending our treatment to the case of infinite time horizon requires handling discount factor which is known to be more involved~\citep{haarnoja_reinforcement_2017, levine_reinforcement_2018}.
-We did not propose any methods of regularising models towards coherence during training, without the expensive re-training procedure, for example by including an auxiliary term in the loss, which could confirm that incoherence indeed hurts performance in a non-negligible way.
+We did not propose any methods of regularising models towards coherence during training, without the expensive re-training procedure, for example by including an auxiliary term in the loss, which would be an interesting direction for future work.
+Finally, our understanding of stochastic environments is currently limited to negative results, but it seems that in practice, RL still behaves well (both from our limited experiments and in~\citet{laidlaw_theoretical_2023}), which points towards understanding this as an important theoretical direction.